oscarcenteno/api-server-sim/readme.md

 # API Server Simulator

-Easily simulate requests and responses for a REST Api server.
+Easily simulate requests and responses for a REST Api server as specified in an Excel file.

 ## Getting Started